KnpLabs/KnpMenuBundle/docs/index.rst

             ],
             // if true, enable the helper for PHP templates (deprecated) 'templating' => false,
+            // set to false to not register the default RouteVoter 'route_voter' => true,
             // the renderer to use, list is also available by default 'default_renderer' => 'twig',
         ]);